-  Inspired by the Prix de Rome in architecture, which was created in the 18th century and helped young architects train in Italy, the Prix de Rome in Architecture for Emerging Practitioners was established in Canada in 1987 in pursuit of a more outward-looking vision towards the world.
+Inspired by the Prix de Rome in architecture, which was created in the 18th century and helped young architects train in Italy, the Prix de Rome in Architecture – Emerging Practitioners was established in Canada in 1987 in pursuit of a more outward-looking vision towards the world.

-613-566-4414, ext.
+1-800-263-5588 (toll-free) or 613-566-4414, ext.
 6004

-We are committed to equity in all our activities, including the administration of our prizes.
+The Canada Council is committed to equity in all its activities, including the administration of our prizes and awards.